 Exterior Emergency Notification Tower (Talk-a-Phone or TAP)

 Exterior emergency notification towers are equipped with a VOIP emergency call phone, four (4) speakers to relay emergency broadcast messages, and a camera that monitors the area located around the Tower.
-The emergency phone is a single button push to dial speakerphone that dials UKPD Police Operations Center.
+The emergency phone is a single button push-to-dial speakerphone that dials UKPD Police Operations Center.
 The local broadcast speakers are connected to the UK Alert system via UK’s Informacast system to broadcast any messages addressed to the unit.
 The tower is also equipped with a local microphone located behind a locked access panel that can be used by authorized personnel to make local announcements.
 The tower’s camera is located at the top of the unit and is connected to the UK VMS and is available for monitoring in UKPD Police Operations Center.
 A blue light is located on the top of the unit.
 The light is illuminated at all times and when the phone is in use it changes to a flashing pattern.